Announcing the 3rd Annual NJQRP Skeeter Hunt:

 "Skeeter Hunt ...Stay Thirsty my Friends"

 To see where you placed in the standings in 2013- click here.

 To see all the soapbox comments from 2013 - click here.

 2014 Roster - Click here.

-The NJQRP Club is announcing the Second Annual " Skeeter Hunt".
+The NJQRP Club is announcing the Third Annual " Skeeter Hunt".
 The objective is to get QRPers out of their shacks for the day; and into the fresh air and sunshine, to spread their wings and fill the airwaves with "Skeeters".
 While commercial equipment can certainly utilized, bonus points will be awarded for those who personally home brewed their own or kit built their own equipment (equipment not built by the operator would not count as either home brewed or kit built - it would be considered commercial equipment).
-This year, the event is to be held on Sunday August 11th.
+This year, the event is to be held on Sunday August 10th.
 It will be a four hour sprint - from 17:00 UTC to 21:00 UTC (1:00 TO 5:00 PM EDT).

 Station Classes and Multipliers

 X2 Home stations - home brewed or kit built equipment

 X4 Portable station - home brewed or kit built equipment

 Portable stations cannot use permanent antennas, i.e you can't work from your backyard, hook up to your dipole or tower and yagi and be considered a portable station.
 Also, portable stations cannot be connected to the local power grid - alternative energy sources must be used - solar, battery, wind, etc.